0toProEng/learning-journey/Responsive-Web-Design/HTML/README.md

 Built an  event hub project, and this sealed a lot about structuring the page even before you get to build the page.
 I need to know where everything is gonna be before I embark on a journey to fill in the details.

-I got to make freeCodeCamp tunes and it was fun
+I got to make freeCodeCamp tunes and it was fun.

+Today I will just commit a log of me having completed the semantics section and quiz. yaaay!